 Anger is one of those emotions that can be highly misunderstood.
-During a troubled marriage that leads to divorce, anger will be a common emotion that is experienced.
-The feeling of anger however is usually expressed as a result of other emotions.
+And unfortunately the feeling of anger is a common experience in divorce and separation.
+However the feeling of anger is commonly expressed as a result of other emotions.
 In fact, we often use it as a means of protection when we’re feeling vulnerable because of fear and/or sadness.

-Just take a moment to think of how anger has impacted and influenced you during the separation and divorce process.
+Just take a moment to think of how anger has impacted and influenced you throughout the challenges during the divorce process.

 The Benefits of Anger